-Drexel at BCC takes into consideration a number of criteria when determining admission, including your college performance in relation to your desired major.
+The Drexel University Office of Admissions takes into consideration a number of criteria when determining admission, including your college performance in relation to your desired major.

-Before beginning your application to Drexel at BCC, please review our Admission Requirements.
+Before beginning your application to Drexel, please review our Admission Requirements.

 Complete a Drexel at BCC application.
 You may apply online or download and print the application [PDF].
 When selecting your major, please refer to the list of Drexel at BCC programs.